-Tabulation of the Votes: The votes cast by proxy will be tabulated by American Stock Transfer & Trust Company.
+Tabulation of the Votes: The votes cast by proxy will be tabulated by Broadridge.

-Effect of an Abstention and Broker Non-Votes: A shareholder who abstains from voting on any of or all of the proposals will be included in the number of shareholders present at the meeting for the purpose of determining the presence of a quorum.
+Effect of an Abstention and Broker Non-Votes: A shareholder who abstains from voting on any of or all of the proposals will be included in the number of stockholders present at the meeting for the purpose of determining the presence of a quorum.
 Abstentions and broker non-votes will not be counted either in favor of or against the election of the nominees or other proposals.
 Under the rules of the National Association of Securities Dealers, brokers holding stock for the accounts of their clients who have not been given specific voting instructions as to a matter by their clients may vote their client's proxies in their own discretion.

-ANNUAL REPORT ON FORM 10-KSB
+ANNUAL REPORT ON FORM 10-K

-A copy of NetSol's Annual Report on Form 10-KSB for the year ended June 30, 2007 which has been filed with the SEC pursuant to the Exchange Act will be furnished to shareholders together with this Proxy Statement.
-Copies of the Annual Report are available without charge to each shareholder, upon written request to the Investor Relations department at our principal offices at 23901 Calabasas Road, Suite 2072, Calabasas, CA 91302 or from the Internet on SEC's Edgar database at www.sec.gov.
+A copy of NetSol's Annual Report on Form 10-K for the year ended June 30, 2010, which has been filed with the SEC pursuant to the Exchange Act will be furnished to stockholders together with this Proxy Statement.
+Copies of these reports are available without charge to each shareholder, upon written request to the Investor Relations department at our principal offices at 23901 Calabasas Road, Suite 2072, Calabasas, CA 91302 or from the Internet on SEC's Edgar database at www.sec.gov.